 - In addition to tuition, fees and books there are also costs for uniforms, etc. Estimates of additional costs may be obtained from the Health Program Office.

 - Individuals who have a history of chemical, latex or other sensitivities and/or allergies which occur in the work or clinical environment should be aware such conditions will limit the applicant's ability to complete the clinical requirements of the GRCC health programs.
 Specific requirements must be met for graduation from each respective GRCC health program.

 - Individuals who elect not to have the hepatitis B vaccination series should be aware such conditions may limit the applicant's ability to complete the clinical requirements of the GRCC health programs.
 Specific requirements must be met for graduation from each respective GRCC health program.

 - Students with felony convictions or certain misdemeanors will be prevented from participating in clinical experiences and taking state or national licensure and registry examinations.

-- Effective, 2006, federal and state laws require students assigned to long term care facilities, psyciatric agencies, nursing homes, county medical care facilities and homes for the aged to have criminal background checks.
+- Effective, 2006, federal and state laws require students assigned to long-term care facilities, psychiatric agencies, nursing homes, county medical care facilities and homes for the aged to have criminal background checks.
 GRCC will secure student’s consent to perform these criminal checks and release the findings to the facility.